mollyfish/mean-stack-2/README.md

-# Week Seven - MEAN Stack II
+# Week Seven - MEAN Stack 2

 Last week we focussed on CRUD with Mongo, Node, and Angular.
 This week we're going to focus on using Angular to build a strictly client-side app, leveraging third-party APIs.
 You'll be expected to build on knowledge you've already learned and produce a "mobile" weather app for your assignment this week.